lanl-ansi/PowerModelsDistribution.jl/test/ravens/test_pass_changes.md

 Manually setting these to the dss version does not appear to fix things.

-While this is almost certainly an issue it seems like the actual fix has something to do with br_X on the virtual transformer ~pi~ model being 100x too high realitive to what we would expect from the dss version of the math model.
-This is fixed by dividing by zbase in the ravens2math mirroring the work done in eng2math.
+While this is almost certainly an issue it seems like the actual fix has something to do with the middle branches br_X on the virtual transformer ~pi~ model being 100x too high realitive to what we would expect from the dss version of the math model.
+This is fixed by dividing `x_sc` by zbase in the ravens2math mirroring the work done in eng2math.

 ### Note on Center Taps